Jan Dismas Zelenka: Influence and reception

-Reception

-Appreciation by his contemporaries

 Despite his posthumous neglect, Zelenka was highly regarded during his own career and was respected by significant composers of the day, such as Telemann, Bach (as aforementioned), and Graupner.
 His music's innovative counterpoint (such as in the Miserere in D Minor, ZWV 56), clarity, and part-writing (especially in his fugues) earned him the respect of some of the most renowned contrapuntists (composers and performers who practice the art of counterpoint).

 Between the years 1716 and 1719, Zelenka studied under the guidance J.J.
-Fux, the author of Gradus ad Parnassum (1660-1741) in Vienna and accepted J.J.
-Quantz (1697-1773) as one of his students.
-Zelenka also met A. Caldara (1671-1736) as well as F.B.
+Fux (1660–1741), the author of Gradus ad Parnassum in Vienna and accepted J.J.
+Quantz (1697–1773) as one of his students.
+Zelenka also met A. Caldara (1671–1736) as well as F.B.
 Conti (c.
 1681–1732) in Vienna, Austria.